LAW 3506B - Adelaide Law Review part B

 Students will submit a case note in each semester.

 Semester 1: The case will be selected and announced in Week 6 of Semester 1.

 Semester 2: The case will be selected and announced in Week 4 of Semester 2.

-The assignments will be a maximum of 2,750 words each.
+The assignments will be a maximum of 2500 words each.
 This word limit excludes footnotes, however footnotes must contain references only and not any substantive material.
 A penalty of 5% will be applied for every 100 words, or part thereof, in excess of the word limit.
 Students are required to indicate on the cover sheet attached to their assignment the number of words in their paper and to sign the cover sheet.